- Korean Drinking Culture starts in College.

-When it comes to drinking and partying, Koreans are known to get down with the best of them.
+Koreans are known to get down with the best of them when it comes to drinking and partying.
 South Koreans drink more liquor than anyone else in the world.
-For example, the average American drinks about 3 shots of hard liquor a week.
+For example, the average American drinks about three shots of hard liquor a week.
 The average South Korean in Korea drinks on average 13.7 shots a week.
-The drink of choice in Korea is by far Soju.
+The drink of choice in Korea is, by far, Soju.
 Soju and Korean beer are key in bringing people together for a good time.
 It is estimated that South Korea sells over 9 million bottles of Soju every single night!
 This is not only because South Korea has a work-hard and party-hard culture that has been around for decades.
-In this article we will deep dive into the Korean drinking culture as a whole and why South Koreans drink so much.
+This article will dive deep into the Korean drinking culture and why South Koreans drink so much.

-So the next time you visit South Korea you will have a complete understanding of Korea’s drinking scene and will know what to expect.
+So the next time you visit South Korea, you will understand Korea’s drinking scene and know what to expect.

-Korean Drinking Culture tied to Korean Work Culture
+Korean Drinking Culture is tied to Korean Work Culture.

 South Koreans are known to work some of the longest hours of anyone.
 Koreans are under constant stress and pressure from their company to perform.
-Therefore, once working hours finish, Koreans really want to release their stress via eating, partying, and of course drinking.
-Korean are naturally shy and alcohol is a way to really open up.
-Even the shyest Korean becomes a lot more talkative after a few shots of soju.
-Therefore going for some drinks is a way to quickly break the ice in order to get to know each other better.
+Therefore, once working hours finish, Koreans want to release their stress by eating, partying, and drinking.
+Korean are naturally shy, and alcohol is a way to open up.
+Even the shyest Korean becomes much more talkative after a few shots of soju.
+Therefore going for some drinks is a way to quickly break the ice to get to know each other better.

 Hoesik (Company Get-Togethers)

-Most companies have a company get-together called Hoesik where a lot of drinking and bonding takes place.
+Most companies have a get-together called Hoesik, where a lot of drinking and bonding takes place.
 Hoesik plays a vital role in the Korean drinking culture.
 Most Hoesiks don’t stay in one location but have multiple “rounds” that eventually lead to Karaoke.
 Drinking in Korea is looked at as a way to build bonds in business and with your coworkers.
-It also gives employees a chance to air out any company issues freely, even with their bosses.
+It also allows employees to air company issues freely, even with their bosses.
 In a way, these companies’ get-togethers are not just a way to relieve stress but are an important part of building a stronger connection with your team.
 Therefore, it is frowned upon if you don’t attend Hoesiks.

 Easy Accessibility of Alcohol

 The legal age for drinking in Korea is officially 19.
 However, ID checks are not common in restaurants.
-If an underage person finds a restaurant that does not check for ID, this will be the go-to place for underage kids which in turn will drive business to the restaurant.
+If an underage person finds a restaurant that does not check for ID, this will be the go-to place for underage kids, which will drive business to the restaurant.
 Soju can be found pretty much anywhere in Korea.
 You can even drink at a movie theater in Korea.
-Compound this with the fact that a bottle of soju is super cheap (Around $1) and you have a nation where close to 1.6 million of its citizens are alcoholics.
+Compound this with the fact that a bottle of soju is super cheap (Around $1), and you have a nation where nearly 1.6 million of its citizens are alcoholics.

 Endorsement of Alcoholic Drinks by Korean Celebrities

-In fact, it is rare to see an advertisement for Korean alcohol that doesn’t have a Korean celebrity promoting it.
+It is rare to see an advertisement for Korean alcohol that doesn’t have a Korean celebrity promoting it.
 Furthermore, Korean dramas and movies tend to normalize heavy drinking and portray it as a normal part of Korean life.
-Many feel that this has been a major reason why there has been an increase in the number of underage drinking in Korea over the past few years.
+Many feel that this has been a major reason why there has been an increase in underage drinking in Korea over the past few years.

 Alcohol regulations in Korea

-There are no laws in Korea in regards to how much alcohol you can consume.
+There are no laws in Korea regarding how much alcohol you can consume.
 None is expected to come anytime soon.
 This is because liquor companies in Korea hold a lot of power and influence over politicians in Korea.
-This is why South Korea has the highest cases of liver disease in the world.
+This is why South Korea has the world’s highest cases of liver disease.

-The Korean government has tried to discourage drinking by lowering the legal limit for blood alcohol content to 0.03% down from the 0.05% that had been the standard for over 58 years.
-If caught, there is a maximum penalty of 5 years in prison and or a 20 million won fine.
-However, this has caused no slow down in drinking in Korea as most Koreans take the taxi after a heavy night of drinking.
+The Korean government has tried to discourage drinking by lowering the legal limit for blood alcohol content to 0.03%, down from the 0.05% that had been the standard for over 58 years.
+If caught, there is a maximum penalty of 5 years in prison and a 20 million fine.
+However, this has caused no slowdown in drinking in Korea, as most Koreans take a taxi after a heavy night of drinking.
 There are even services in Korea where you can call a “designated driver” who will drive you back home in your car.

-There are many police stations all across Korea which is surprising because South Korea is seen as such a safe country.
-However many of the police stations are very busy dealing with incidents involving over drinking.
+There are many police stations across Korea, which is surprising because South Korea is seen as a safe country.
+However, many police stations are very busy dealing with incidents involving overdrinking.
 Alcohol plays a heavy role in domestic abuse, fights, relationship breakups, and overall loss of productivity.
 Close to half of all police reports are alcohol-related.

-The cost of policing drunks and medically treating them cost the Korean government an estimated $25 billion a year.
+The cost of policing drunks and medically treating them cost the Korean government an estimated $25 billion annually.
 Furthermore, prosecutors do not file charges for cases involving drunks.
 The reason is that most judges and prosecutors are lenient towards drunken behavior.
-This is a major reason why many sexual assault cases are not prosecuted properly and incidents involving intoxication typically involve an overnight stay at the police station and at worst a small fine.
+This is a major reason why many sexual assault cases are not prosecuted properly.
+Incidents involving intoxication typically involve an overnight stay at the police station and, at worst, a small fine.

 Rules to drinking in Korea

 Drinking will always be a part of Korean culture.
-Therefore, it is good to know some of the unwritten rules when it comes to drinking in Korea.
+Therefore, it is good to know some of the unwritten rules regarding drinking in Korea.
 A lot of these rules apply when drinking with elders or superiors.
-In order to fully understand Korean drinking culture, you will need to drink in Korea which is why it is critical to know some of the rules.
+To fully understand Korean drinking culture, you will need to drink in Korea, which is why it is critical to know some rules.

 Rule #1 Penalty for being late

 There will be a penalty for being late to any kind of social or work gathering when drinking is involved.
 If you are going to be late, expect to drink to “catch up” with the others.
-Usually, it is one full shot if you are lucky but the standard is to take 3 drinks consecutively.
+Usually, it is one full shot if you are lucky, but the standard is to take three drinks consecutively.

 Rule #2 Down the first shot

-It is a common rule in Korea that the first shot or drink you drink it all.
-From that point on, you can take your time but that first drink is a “one-shot”.
+It is a common rule in Korea that the first shot or drink, you drink it all.
+You can take your time from that point on, but that first drink is a “one-shot.”
 Koreans know how to get the party started right away.

 Rule #3 No empty glasses

-If your glass is empty someone will pour you a drink eventually.
-Try not to pour your own drink.
+If your glass is empty, someone will pour you a drink eventually.
+Try not to pour your drink.
 A tip would be to find an empty glass of another person and pour them a drink.
-They should in turn pour you a drink as well.
+They should, in turn, pour you a drink as well.

 Rule #5 Glass position based on age

 When you clink glasses, you should adjust your glass so that your glass is either lower or higher based on age.
-For example, if you are older your glass should be higher.
-If you are younger your glass should be lower.
-If you don’t know the age of the person, this really will not apply.
+For example, if you are older, your glass should be higher.
+If you are younger, your glass should be lower.
+If you don’t know the person’s age, this will not apply.

 Rule #6 Pour with two hands to your elders

-When pouring elders a shot or beer use both hands.
-You can also use one hand and please your other hand on your elbow or chest.
+When pouring elders a shot or beer, use both hands.
+You can also use one hand and your other hand on your elbow or chest.
 This is a sign of respect.
-If they are younger or the same age you can pretty much pour whatever way you want.
+You can pour whatever you want if they are younger or the same age.
 This is why Koreans are constantly asking each other how old they are.

 Rule #7 Accept Alcohol with two hands from your elders

 When accepting alcohol, accept with two hands.
 Yes, this also applies to small soju glasses.
-Again if it is not your elder you can accept the drink however you like.
-But it is advised to just accept with two hands-on on any occasion.
+Again if it is not your elder, you can accept the drink however you like.
+But it is advised just to accept two hands-on on any occasion.

 Rule #8 Turn away when taking your drink in front of your elders.